mooinglemur/lemurtracker/readme.md

   short, as the sound effect is stored in a linear type+register+value+delta format. xfabriek will track two simultaneous sound effects (high and low priority).

+### Terminology

+* Module - The entire project
+* Song - An individual distinct tune within the module
+* Mix - A sequence of patterns within a song.
+If there are multiple mixes, the player can switch between them during song playback.
+* Channel - Any one of the columns in the tracker grid, capable of containing notes and effects.
+* Pattern - A channel-specific reference to a sequence of notes and effects.
+* Instrument - Parameters that describe hardware, timbre, and envelopes, used for playing notes.
+* Voice - A logical slot (in hardware) used for playing the sounds of an instrument.
+There are 16 PSG voices and 8 FM voices.